Marvin Jones Jr. Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Season Stats

-- Jones has collected 243 yards on 21 catches with two touchdowns this season, averaging 48.6 yards per game on 37 targets.
+- Jones has collected 243 receiving yards (48.6 per game) and two touchdowns, reeling in 21 passes on 37 targets.

-- Jones (six red zone targets) has been the recipient of 35.3% of his team's 17 red zone pass attempts.
+- With six targets in the red zone this season, Jones has been on the receiving end of 35.3% of his team's 17 red zone pass attempts.

-- The Jaguars have thrown the ball in 58.9% of their plays from scrimmage this year while staying on the ground 41.1% of the time.
-This offensive attack ranks 28th in the NFL in points scored.
+- The Jaguars, who rank 28th in the NFL in points scored, have dropped back to pass 58.9% of the time while running the football 41.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Dolphins.